New York Knicks Reportedly Willing To Include First-Round Pick In Joakim Noah Trade

 NBA teams have been reluctant to trade for the Knicks’ Joakim Noah.
 What has been the stalling point for the Knicks as they make calls gauging Interest in the former all-star is the $37.8 million Noah has remaining after this season.

-The money is a huge stumbling block for teams such as the Cleveland Cavaliers, Milwaukee Bucks and New Orleans Pelican, who all need fromtcourt help.
+The money is a huge stumbling block for teams such as the Cleveland Cavaliers, Milwaukee Bucks, and New Orleans Pelican, who all need frontcourt help.
 No team has been comfortable taking on what the New York Knicks owe Joakim Noah, which is currently spread over the next two seasons.
 In order to convince teams to think otherwise, the Knicks are reportedly considering adding a major concession.

 According to Basketball Insiders, the New York Knicks may look to include a first-round draft pick, perhaps in this year’s draft in a Joakim Noah trade.
 It is the hope that the Knicks can now find a taker for Noah before the trade deadline expires.